-Southeast Asian E-commerce is prosperous as ever, thanks to a combination of increasing choices, better access to the Internet, and rising affluence.
+Southeast Asian E-commerce is prosperous as ever, thanks to a combination of increasing choices, better access to the Internet, and rising affluence, along with that is the complicated behavior of online shopping consumers.
 A survey named “Riding the Digital Wave: Southeast Asia’s Discovery Generation”, conducted by Facebook and Bain & Company provides us with valuable insights regarding this promising sector.
 The study draws information from nearly 13,000 E-commerce users and providers in major markets: Indonesia, Malaysia, Philippines, Singapore, Thailand, and Vietnam; interviews more than 30 CEOs and venture capitalists in the region to come to the conclusion.
+And in this article, Omisell will point out their online shopping behavior.

 Southeast Asia, home to more than 640 million people, recorded a 2.8 times growth from 90 million digital consumers in 2015 to 250 million in 2018.
 In the same period, E-commerce value expanded seven times from USD 5.5 billion to USD 38 billion, surpassing Online Travel as the biggest Internet economy sector.